-Figure 11 illustrated the “Proportion of Variance Explained” by each principal component.
+illustrates the “Proportion of Variance Explained” by each principal component.
 The first component only explains ~10% of the variance with 100% of the variance reached with 23 principal components.
-Figure 12 helps visualize the relationship between PCs, with the PC2/PC3 plot demonstrating good clustering between the two sample groups.
+Figure 8 helps visualize the relationship between PCs, with the PC2/PC3 plot demonstrating good clustering between the two sample groups.
 Table 4 illustrates an interesting result: as more principal components were added to the model, the ability of the model (using LOOCV validation) to accurately predict the presence of Psoriasis worsened.
-Examination the scree plot of PVE in Figure 11 provides a clue to this result.
+Examination of the scree plot of PVE in provides a clue to this result.
 At approximately seven principal components there is a “knee” were the additional amount of variance explained levels out.
 From this point on the additional principal components add little new information to the model in exchange for greatly increased noise and unwanted flexibility.

+SVM

-Another statistical learning method that was used was Support Vector Machines (SVM).
+Another statistical learning method that was employed was Support Vector Machines (SVM).
 Here many SVMs were trained on the data using a grid search with epsilon ranging from 0 to 1 in increments of 0.01, and the cost ranging from 22 to 29 in powers of 2.
 Each of these 700 different SVMs were tested using 10-fold cross validation to determine optimal choices for cost and epsilon.
-The Process was highly computationally expensive and took over 8 hours of computation time, however it yielded strong results.
+The process was highly computationally expensive and took over 8 hours of computation time, however it yielded strong results.
 The best SVM utilized an epsilon value of 0 and a cost of 4.
 This SVM had a Root Mean Squared error of 0.0001073526, which is highly accurate.
-Figure 13 shows the error in each of the 24 patients.
+Figure 9 shows the error in each of the 24 patients.
 The data points were found to be completely separable.
-Figure 14 shows the results of the training.
+Figure 10 shows the results of the training.
 As can be seen larger values of epsilon produced higher error, with cost being somewhat independent of error.
 These results are to be expected, with data where the number of components from each sample far exceeds the number of samples.
 Since the data is perfectly separable, cost therefore has nearly no impact on the SVM.

-Figure 13: SVM error for each Patient
+Figure 9: SVM error for each Patient